snivets/PodcastChapterEditor/Readme.md

 ## Possible future features:
 * Ways to paste timestamp shorthands from clipboard
 * Editing images per-chapter - feedback requested if useful
+* Export chapters as Spotify- and YouTube-friendly text format
 * ??
 (Email me for feature suggestions!)

 _This tool is majorly indebted to the [ATL.NET audio library](https://github.com/Zeugma440/atldotnet), which is wonderful and makes the backend of this rather straightforward._